 The focus of DWT’s product development is to reduce the cost per annual kWh of wind energy.
 And that’s without incentives, since those won’t last forever.
 Our target is 1/2 the cost per unit energy ($/kWh) of products on the market today.
 In other words, we would produce twice the energy for the same cost.
 Energy is what’s important, not the power rating of a turbine at 11 m/s.
-We are currently focusing on developing our Gen 1 unit, a commercial prototype in the ~7000 kWh/year range, based on an average Rayleigh distribution wind speed of 5 m/s.
+We are currently focused on our Gen 3 unit, a commercial prototype in the ~4000 kWh/year range, based on an average Rayleigh distribution wind speed of 5 m/s.

 |Cut-Out wind speed:||TBD|

 * Based on 3rd party testing by Intertek to IEC 61400-12-1 Power Performance Standards, Report 104351066CRT-001f (6/30/2021)